Mayra Gómez Kemp: Life and career

 After leaving the show in 1988, she continued working on radio and hosted the chat show Tres mas Una on regional station Canal Sur.

 With the launch of commercial television in Spain in 1989, Mayra returned to television and hosted La Ruleta de la Fortuna, Spain's version of Wheel of Fortune on Antena 3 TV, until 1991.
 On the same channel, she fronted the talk show Simplemente Mayra.
 After La Ruleta de la Fortuna, she hosted the regional show Luna de miel in 1992.

-Since then, Mayra's television appearances slowed, appearing on the occasional regional show.
+After then, Mayra's television appearances slowed, appearing on the occasional regional show.
 In 1996, she hosted the medical program El ritmo de la vida on Madrid-based Canal 7.
 She last hosted a show in 1999 for the cookery-based game show Tomates y Pimientos (Antena 3 TV).
-She has appeared sporadically as a talk show guest on various programs, and has given numerous interviews.
-She has made contributions to Menta y Chocolate (Antena 3 TV), Salsa Rosa, Dolce Vita, A Tu Lado and TNT (Telecinco).
+She appeared sporadically as a talk show guest on various programs, and gave numerous interviews.
+She made contributions to Menta y Chocolate (Antena 3 TV), Salsa Rosa, Dolce Vita, A Tu Lado and TNT (Telecinco).

 At the end of 2006, she appeared on the second season of the stand-up contest show El Club de Flo (LaSexta), winning second place.
 In 2007, she briefly appeared on the show A 3 Bandas (Antena 3 TV).
 In 2008 she appeared regularly as a guest on the morning talk-show Sin ir más lejos (Aragón TV).

 In October 2009, she revealed that in January of the same year she had been diagnosed with tongue cancer, for which she had surgery.
 While not resulting in any threat to her life, it affected her speech, making it initially impossible for her to talk.
-Over the course of a year, with the help of speech therapists and specialists, she completely regained her ability to speak, albeit with a slightly affected pronunciation as an aftereffect of the operation.
+Over the course of a year, with the help of speech therapists and specialists, she completely regained her ability to speak, albeit with a slightly affected pronunciation as an after effect of the operation.

 In 2010, she began making appearances on shows on Telecinco such as Sálvame Deluxe to talk about her successful recovery from her illness.
 However, on February 11, 2012, she revealed on La noria that the cancer had returned, this time in her throat.
 On July 13, she officially announced on Sálvame Deluxe that she was cancer-free.

+Gomez Kemp died from complications of a fall in Madrid, on 13 October 2024, at the age of 76.